UVADS/workflow-basics/docs/quickstart/targets.md

 ### Creating a Pipeline

-1. Create a `_targets.R` file in your project directory
+1. Create a `_targets.R` file in your project directory (note: the filename must be exactly `_targets.R` - this is a Targets convention)
 2. Define targets using `tar_target()`
 3. Run `tar_make()` to execute the pipeline
 4. Use `tar_read()` to access results